danieledurante/nEM/Cheating-Data.md

 llik_3_step_corrected[rep] <- sum(log(rowSums(prior * poLCA:::poLCA.ylik.C(fit_unconditional[[3]],y_cheating_3_step))))})[3]
 ```

-#### 5. Nested EM algorithm (one--step maximization)
+#### 5. Nested EM algorithm (one-step maximization)

-We now implement our **nested EM** algorithm for improved one--step estimation of latent class models with covariates.
+We now implement our **nested EM** algorithm for improved one-step estimation of latent class models with covariates.
 This routine is carefully described in Section 2.2 of our paper, and leverages the recently developed Pòlya-Gamma data augmentation ([Polson et al. 2013](http://www.tandfonline.com/doi/abs/10.1080/01621459.2013.829001)).
 The implementation requires the function `nested_em()` in the source file `LCA-Covariates-Algorithms.R`.

 ``` r
 # Create allocation matrices for the quantities to be monitored, as above.